 PNG has a generally low ranking on global indices tracking development.
-PNG did not fully achieve any of the international Millennium Development Goals (MDGs) including the MDGs related to health, education or gender (though it came close to achieving malaria-related targets).
+PNG did not fully achieve any of the international Millennium Development Goals (MDGs) including the MDGs related to health, education or gender.
 The UNDP's Gender Inequality Index ranks PNG 159 out of 160 countries.
-The broader UNDP Human Development Index, a composite measure of income per capita, education and life expectancy classifies PNG as "low human development" and ranks it 153 out of 189 countries and territories.
+The broader UNDP Human Development Index, a composite measure of income per capita, education and life expectancy, classifies PNG as "low human development" and ranks it 153 out of 189 countries and territories.
 PNG was also ranked 138 out of 175 by Transparency International in 2018 in terms of perceptions of corruption.
 PNG is lagging behind other Pacific Island countries in terms of the Sustainable Development Goals (SDGs) for health and making progress towards Universal Health Coverage (UHC).
 The latest World Bank and WHO report tracking progress towards UHC ranks PNG second lowest (after Kiribati) in the Pacific for UHC service coverage, and more on par with Sub-Saharan African countries such as Benin, Senegal, Togo, Sudan and Zimbabwe.2